ABOUT THIS PROJECT

 The first generation of Every Kid Needs a Family followed the 2015 release of an Annie E. Casey Foundation report by the same name.
 The report cited the research showing that children fare much better in family-based care and challenged policymakers, courts, social service agencies, and communities to do a better job in assessing and treating children who are living in non-family institutional placements.

-Research and policy developments since the Every Kid Needs a Family report have confirmed and solidified its findings.
-In 2018, Congress passed the landmark Family First Prevention Services Act (FFPSA).
-The FFPSA severely limits the types of institutional placements that can be supported with federal funds and gives courts new approval and oversight responsibilities.
-The FFPSA becomes fully effective for all states as of October 1, 2021, although states may opt-in to its provisions earlier.
-Information on this site is relevant for practitioners in both FFPSA and non-FFPSA states.
+Recent research and policy developments have reinforced the report’s findings.
+In 2018, Congress passed the landmark Family First Prevention Services Act (FFPSA) which severely limits the types of institutional placements that can be supported with federal funds and gives courts new approval and oversight responsibilities.

 Please note: This site and materials use the term "institutional care" to encompass all non-family placements for children in the child welfare system, including group homes, institutions, emergency shelters, residential treatment facilities, or other congregate care facilities